 - Public sector: it includes all government entities such as ministries, authorities, government institutions, municipalities, schools, universities, institutes, government hospitals, military sector, government banks like (social development bank, agricultural bank) and development funds.
-It also includes establishments that produce goods and services and totally owned (i.e., ownership of 50% or more) by the government and supervised by the government such as (Saudi Airlines, Saudi railways Organization, and ARAMCO). - 2 Private sector: it includes all establishments that work in commercial and productive businesses, and market- oriented services that are owned by companies and individuals (companies, institutions, shops, small enterprises...etc.) either formal or informal, organized, or unorganized.
-These establishments are not totally owned by the government (or only partially owned by the government, with less than 50% ownership).
+It also includes establishments that produce goods and services and with ownership of 50% or more by the government such as (Saudi Airlines, Saudi railways Organization, and ARAMCO). - 2 Private sector: it includes all establishments that work in commercial and productive businesses, and market- oriented services that are owned by companies or individuals (companies, institutions, shops, small enterprises...etc.) either formal or informal, organized, or unorganized.
+These establishments have with less than 50% government ownership.
 The institutional sector that includes all self-employed individuals and employers is the private sector. - 3 Agricultural sector: It includes the unorganized sector of farms, animal husbandry, and hunting activities owned by individuals and families.
 However, it does not include the organized sector of agricultural and animal husbandry activities owned by private companies. - 4 Non-Profit Organizations Sector: Non-governmental non-profit organizations and authorities which provide the community with goods or services for free or at a nominal price, such as charities and vocational authorities. - 5 Domestic Workers Sector: Individuals who provide a household with services for a salary and live with it, such as the female domestic worker, driver, gardener, and building guard who lives with in the household. - 6 Regional and international organizations and institutions. - 7 Other unclassified sectors.